 The common issue mentioned earlier, estrogen dominance, can be a trigger for autoimmune conditions in both men and women.
 Estrogen dominance can also worsen hypothyroid symptoms by increasing the activity of Thyroxine Binding Globulin (TBG) hormone, which further reduces levels of free thyroid hormone in our bodies.

 Hypothyroidism in men results in a decrease in sexual hormone binding globulin (SHBG) – a protein made by the liver that binds to androgens and estrogens – with free testosterone reduced in approximately 60 percent of males.
-Reduced testosterone production can lead to symptoms such as infertility, erectile dysfunction, low libido, and reduced muscle mass.
+Reduced testosterone production can lead to symptoms such as infertility, depression, erectile dysfunction, low libido, and reduced muscle mass.
+[21] (I recommend that you check out this article about how thyroid disease affects men, for more information on this topic.)

 We’ll talk about how to address these hormonal imbalances shortly.
 There are many natural solutions.